zkzoomer/bq2/docs/technical-reference/contracts.md

   <img src="./commitment-diagram.png" width=70% />
 </p>

+The height of these three trees is set by the `N_LEVELS` parameter, fixed at 16.
+This gives us a maximum of 65536 leaves.

 ### Verify a Test
 The admin of a test can choose to _verify it_ by providing the open answer hashes needed to solve this teset directly on-chain, which is done by calling the function `verifyTest`.